pcaressa/awful/doc/awful.md

 Notice that at each recursive call, a `1` summand is added plus `len` applied to a shorter list; when `len` is applied to the empty list the `then` branch of the function is evaluated returning `0`.

+To prevent to smash the runtime stack by an infinite loop of recursive calls, Awful has an inner counter that raises an error `Evaluation too nested` when nested evaluations inside an expressions exceed a given amount, by default 1024 (you can change this in the code): this is a feature of the C interpreter only.

 ### Surprise ending

 It seems that Niceful is not only a true programming language, with a familiar and easy syntax, but that it is actually more powerful than Awful.
 But this is false.